patternfly/patternfly-react/packages/react-datetime/README.md

 This library makes use of the babel plugin from [@patternfly/react-styles](../react-styles/README.md) to enable providing the CSS alongside the components.
 This removes the need for consumers to use (style|css|sass)-loaders.
 For an example of using CSS from core you can reference [Button.js](./src/components/Button/Button.js).
 For any CSS not provided by core please use the `StyleSheet.create` utility from [@patternfly/react-styles](../react-styles/README.md).
 This will prevent collisions with any consumers, and allow the CSS to be bundled with the component.

 ### Documentation

-This project uses Gatsby.
-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).

 A comprehensive list of components and detailed usage of each can be found on the [PatternFly React Docs][docs] website You can also find how each component is meant to be used from a design perspective on the [PatternFly 4 Core][patternfly-4] website.